SSCHAcode/CellConstructor/README.md

 make html
 ```
 inside the UserGuide directory.
 It will generate a build directory that contains the html version of the full documentation.

+## Installation using 'Meson'
+Create a new directory to compile:
+'''bash
+mkdir builddir
+'''
+Use Meson to try to autoconfigure the build.
+'''bash
+meson setup builddir
+'''
+Compile the code.
+'''bash
+meson compile -C builddir
+'''
+Option: install the compilation.
+'''bash
+meson install -C builddir
+'''